pwcberry/python-learning-matplotlib/README.md

 # Python Dojo: pandas and matplotlib

-The code in this repository serves as an introduction to two data-oriented libraries matplotlib and pandas.
+The code in this repository serves as an introduction to two data-oriented libraries **matplotlib** and **pandas**.
 It is intended to give readers a sample of the possibilities in data analysis and data visualisation that these libraries offer.

 The libraries NumPy and AstroPy are also introduced to demonstrate the range of uses for matplotlib.

+What should be obtained through the analysis and visualisations of data is a compelling story.

 ## The Code Examples

-The examples are found in as Jupyter Notebooks in the folder `plots/notebooks` and are indexed in order of complexity.
+The examples are found in as Jupyter Notebooks in the folder `notebooks` and are indexed in order of complexity.
 They can be run on any Python system that has a Jupyter server or even run inside Visual Studio Code with the Jupyter and Python extensions.
 Essentially, to execute code with matplotlib, the `ipykernel` module must be installed on your system.

 If you don't have Jupyter installed, here is some information to help you get started: